International-Data-Spaces-Association/IDS-Deployment-Examples/dataspace-connector/full/README.md

     ```
     cd IDS-Deployment-Examples/dataspace-connector/full
     ```
-3. Use a Docker Compose command to load the different Docker images of the components.
-    ```
-    docker-compose pull
-    ```
-4. Use a Docker Compose command to start all of the component's Docker containers.
+3. Use a Docker Compose command to start all of the component's Docker containers, will pull images if not already existing.
    ```
    docker-compose up
    ```